 - Enable firewall exception

 Depending on the system configuration it may be impossible to access listening ports such as the Veyon Server port from the network.
 On Windows the Windows firewall usually will block any incoming connections.
 In order to allow access to the service port and the demo server port, exceptions for the Windows-Firewall must be configured.
 This is done automatically during the installation process.
 If this behavior is not desired and manual configuration is preferred, this option can be disabled.

 - Allow connections from localhost only

-If you do not want the Veyon Service to be available to other computers in the network, you can use this option.
+If you do not want the Veyon Server to be available to other computers in the network, you can use this option.
 This option must not be activated for normal computers that should be accessible from the Veyon Master application.
 However, this option can be useful for teacher computers to provide additional security beyond the access control functionality.
 Access to the demo server is not affected by this option.

 By default Veyon uses an internal platform-specific VNC server implementation to provide the screen data of a computer.
 In some cases, however, it may be desirable to use a plugin with a different implementation.
 If a separate VNC server is already running on the computer, this server instance can be used instead of the internal VNC server by choosing the plugin External VNC server.
 In this case the password and network port of the installed VNC server have to be supplied.